By Kaye A. Thomas

 - If you received a dividend, we need to know whether you held the shares long enough for it to be a qualified dividend.

 In all these cases, we may get one answer when using the trade date but a different one if we measure by the settlement date.
-In part this is because the time for settlement is measures in business days, but the time periods used in the tax law generally use calendar days.
+In part this is because the time for settlement is measured in business days, but the time periods used in the tax law generally use calendar days.
 For example, the 61-day wash sale period includes the date of sale plus the 30 calendar days before and after that date.
 The time between the transaction date and settlement date can be anywhere from two to five days, depending on whether a holiday and/or weekend intervenes.

 General rule: trade date controls